 5 Best Accessible Vegan Cafés in London

-London’s vegan scene is thriving in 2026, but finding a spot that pairs a great oat latte with true accessibility can still feel like a challenge.
-Too often, "accessible" is used to describe a venue that actually has a "small step" or a heavy manual door.
+London’s vegan scene is thriving in 2026, but finding a spot that pairs an incredible plant-based dish with true accessibility can still feel like a challenge.
+Too often, "accessible" is used to describe a venue that actually has a unexpected small step or a heavy manual door.

-At Sociability, we believe you should not have to compromise on your dietary choices or your access requirements.
-Whether you are looking for a quiet corner to work or a vibrant spot for weekend brunch, here are five of the best accessible vegan cafés and restaurants in London.
+At Sociability, we believe you shouldn't have to compromise on your dietary choices or your access requirements.
+Whether you are looking for a quiet corner to work or a vibrant spot for weekend brunch, here are five of the best accessible vegan and plant-forward restaurants in London.
 All of these have been verified for step-free access and on-site accessible toilets.

 Unity Diner is more than just a restaurant; it is a non-profit that helps fund animal sanctuaries.
 Located near Spitalfields Market, the entrance is level and features wide glass doors that are easy to navigate.

-The interior is designed with plenty of space between tables.
-This ensures that wheelchair users do not feel "tucked away" in a corner.
-Their 100% plant-based menu is famous for the "v-fish and chips" and massive burgers.
+The interior is designed with plenty of space between tables, ensuring that wheelchair users do not feel "tucked away" in a corner.
+Their 100% plant-based menu is famous for its "v-fish and chips" and massive burgers.
 Best of all, they have a dedicated, gender-neutral accessible toilet on the ground floor.

 2. Fallow – Haymarket